YashiSingh21/YashiSingh21/README.md

 ## 🚀 About Me
 💻 Passionate Software Engineer specialized in building **dynamic, scalable, and intelligent** applications.
-💡 Skilled in Full Stack Development, Android Apps, and Artificial Intelligence.
+💡 Skilled in Artificial Intelligence.
 🎯 Constantly exploring **cutting-edge tech** to create impactful solutions.

 ---